bbc/audiowaveform/README.md

 #### `--bits`, `-b <bits>` (default: 16)

-When creating a waveform data, specifies the number of data bits to use for output waveform data points.
+When creating a waveform data file, specifies the number of data bits to use for output waveform data points.
 Valid values are either 8 or 16.

 #### `--split-channels`